 6. Have Confidence In Yourself

 Confidence brings freedom.
 Don't be scared or intimidated by your bully.
-People having been telling us our whole lives to be nice.
-When your side swiped with harassment at work you sometimes don't know how to react to it.
+People have been telling us our whole lives to be nice.
+When you're sideswiped with harassment at work you sometimes don't know how to react to it.

 Taking garbage from your abuser opens the gates for more episodes of harassment to happen to you and to others.

 If I was faced with an abusive situation at work at this point in my life, I would have confidence in myself to take the proper action right away without being scared or intimidated

 7. Make Your Meetings Public